AshleyPikachu/Super-Bit-Shader/README.md

 * tintscale2=1.425000
 * tintscale3=2.000000

+Tips & Tricks
-Note: If you want to use all 3 color palettes, you need to save the preset as a game one.
+1. If you want to use all color palettes, you need to save the global preset per game one, its best to plan ahead.
+2. There are "Light Games" and "Dark Games" versions to replicate SBS's 16-bit color palette.
+3. Light is the default and looks good with most titles.
+Dark is recommended for dimmer games.
 -----------------------------------------------------------------------------------------------------------------------
 **How to Create Your Own Palette**
 -----------------------------------------------------------------------------------------------------------------------